Adlink-ROS/neuronbot2/README.md

    rosdep install --from-paths src --ignore-src -r -y --rosdistro $ROS_DISTRO
    ```

-2. Q: Meet "RLException: [xxx.launch] is neither a launch file in package [neuronbot2_xxx]"
+2. Why do I see "RLException: [xxx.launch] is neither a launch file in package [neuronbot2_xxx]" ?

    ANS: You probably forgot to source the environment of this workspace, please try below commands:
    ```